 Wet ingredients:

-- 1 cup mashed overripe banana (about 2 large bananas) - Use bananas with a lot of dark spots
+- 1 cup mashed overripe banana - about 2 very large bananas; should have plenty of dark spots

 - ¼ cup maple syrup

-- ¼ cup coconut sugar - Can sub brown sugar
+- ¼ cup coconut sugar - Can sub date or brown sugar

 - 2 teaspoons vanilla extract